renovatebot/renovate/docs/usage/switching-bot-identity.md

 - if a PR is authored by Renovate bot
 - if you, or some other bot, pushed commits into the PR branch
-- list other things Renovate uses the bot id for here
+- Editor note: list other things Renovate uses the bot id for here

 ## Reasons to switch bot identity